niklaushirt/ibm-aiops-deployer/doc/DEPRECATED/CONF_MISC.md

 Those Strings define how the message is being decoded.

-To adapt the mapping parameters to your needs, you have to modify in the `ibmaiops-event-gateway-config` ConfigMap in file `./tools/97_addons/webhook/create-cp4mcm-event-gateway.yaml`.
+To adapt the mapping parameters to your needs, you have to modify in the `ibm-aiops-event-gateway-config` ConfigMap in file `./tools/97_addons/webhook/create-cp4mcm-event-gateway.yaml`.

 The following paramters have to be mapped: